Recommendations for Selecting a Viola Bow

 - Straightness - Warp, Twist: These types of problems are quite common in cheaper bows, and can cause significant problems for the player.

 - Stiffness - Strength, both toward the strings and side to side - A stronger, stiffer stick allows the player to increase pressure on the string without breaking the sound; it increases the upper end of the available dynamic range.
 However, all things being equal, a more flexible shaft will yield a warmer, rounder timbre.
 An overly-flexible bow (common with cheap bows) will be difficult to play properly, particularly if the bow is too flexible in a side-to-side direction, preventing the player from tilting it to a proper angle.
 The highest quality Pernambuco wood is prized for its ability to produce both a full round tone and, simultaneously, allow the player to dig powerfully into the string, without the sound breaking.
-Note that larger violas, with higher string tension, and a darker/warmer tone tend to match well with stiffer bows, while smaller violas often match well with more flexible bows.

 - Camber - A bow's camber refers to its curve toward the strings.
 A quality bow will curve gently and evenly toward the mid-point of the playing length of the bow.
 Poor quality bows may have kinks or flat spots where the curve is uneven, or may curve to a point other than the middle of the bow.
 A quality bow will also have the proper amount of camber, with the curve (when not under tension) arcing just enough to touch the hairline.
 A bow with uneven camber will have dead spots and an uneven sound.
 A bow with too little camber will be weak and difficult to play.